heig-vd-dai-course/heig-vd-dai-course/07-conclusion-to-part-1/PRESENTATION.md

 - The basics of Git, GitHub and Markdown
 - The basics of Maven with external dependencies
-- The different types of Java IOs
+- The basics of Java and IntelliJ IDEA
-- Character encodings, yeah! 🎉
+- The different types of Java IOs (Text files + character encodings 🎉 vs. binary files 🤖)

 ![bg right:40%](https://images.unsplash.com/photo-1549228581-cdbdb7430548?fit=crop&h=720)